What is the FHA 203(h)?

 - Credit will be manually underwritten.
 Late payments may be ignored from the underwriting analysis if they take place after the date of the disaster and are found to have been caused by the displacement.

-- Choose from Fully Amortizing Fixed Rate or 5/1 Hybrid ARM.
+- Fully Amortizing Fixed Rate.

 - 10 year, 15 year, 20 year, 25 year, and 30 year term options.